 4. Jovial Organic Whole Wheat Einkorn Pasta

-Jovial also makes gluten-free pastas, but its rigatoni and fusilli made with certified organic, whole grain Einkorn—an ancient form of wheat—are the most unique and delicious.
-While Einkorn does contain gluten, it has 30 percent more protein and 15 percent less starch than commercial wheat and is a good source of antioxidants and minerals like zinc, manganese, magnesium, and iron.
-Made into pasta, it also provides bold, nutty flavor that will take any dish you’re making up a notch.
+Jovial also makes gluten-free pastas, but its rigatoni, penne and fusilli made with certified organic, whole grain Einkorn—an ancient form of wheat—are the most unique and delicious.
+While Einkorn does contain gluten, it has 30% more protein and 15% less starch than commercial wheat.
+It’s also a good source of antioxidants and minerals like zinc, manganese, magnesium, and iron.
+Made into pasta, it provides bold, nutty flavor that will take any dish you’re making up a notch.